itsteddyyo/strategy-pack/documentation/index.md

 Some create single [Views](view) while others create whole [Dashboards](dashboard)!
 Click the links to find out what that means.

-I have added the current Strategies as i have found a strong need for them in my personal Home Assistant Journey.
+I added these strategies because I found a strong need for them during my personal Home Assistant journey.

-And I look forward to adding more.
-So feel free suggest new ones, or even make your own and submit a Pull Request!
+I look forward to adding more.
+Feel free to suggest new strategies or even create your own and submit a pull request!

 ### *Nice-looking Dashboard and all, but what's special about this?*

 The clue is that a Strategy auto-generates your views/dashboard based on a config.
-Meaning you do not need to list all entities and cards you want in some cumbersome way.
+This means you do not need to manually list every entity and card.

 You can just let the Strategy work its magic with some few lines of YAML configuration or in some Strategies even no configuration at all!